MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 > - For more information about creating an app in Azure AD, see [To register a new app in Azure AD](../../../tabs/how-to/authentication/tab-sso-register-aad.md#to-register-a-new-app-in-azure-ad).
 > - For more information about creating and configuring your bot resource in Azure AD, see [Create Teams conversation bot](../../../sbs-teams-conversation-bot.yml).

 The first step to enable SSO for your bot resource is to configure it in the Azure AD.
-You can enable SSO for your Teams bot app in two ways:
+You can enable SSO for your app in two ways:

 - **Configure SSO using bot resource**: You can start by configuring your bot resource.
 Ensure that you've selected to create a new app ID, or you can use the ID of an app you've already registered.
 You'll configure:
   - For bot resource: Messaging endpoint and OAuth connection.
   - For Azure AD app: App ID URI, scope and permissions, trusted client IDs, access token version, and client secret.
 - **Configure SSO using Azure AD app**: You can start by configuring your Azure AD app, and then use this app ID in the bot resource you'd configure for SSO.
-You''' configure:
+You'll configure:
   - For Azure AD app: App ID URI, access token, trusted client IDs, access token version, and client secret.
   - For bot resource: Messaging endpoint and OAuth connection.